siennabienna/workshop_0/README.md

 ![Screenshot 2025-01-09 220621](https://github.com/user-attachments/assets/18358a7c-6b7b-4811-84aa-e0fe4d18ed93)

 #### I was really interested in the mouseX and mouseY functions, and trying to make something interactive.
-##### I made this, https://editor.p5js.org/siennabearbum/sketches/veVCeuil_  .
-One of the problems I encountered with this is that the circle wasn't touching the mouse when it followed.
-After going over the properties of circle on the p5 Reference page, I recalled that the third variable of circle is the diameter, and thus was only following the mouse by half of the mouses disance to the centre.
+##### My plan was to draw a circle that is as big as the mouse is far from the centre.
+I started by putting the circle in the centre, and then I needed to find the distance between the center and the mouse.
+For this I used mouseX and mouseY, and put these as the x and y varibles in the dist() function.
+This would calculate how far out the mouse was.
+I then put dist, or d, as a varible in the size of the circle.
+This worked well, and the circle was following the mouse.
+However, the circle would only grow half as big as the mouse was far.
+I then realised that I needed radius for the dist to follow the mouse correctly, and the circle shape uses diameter.
 ![image](https://github.com/user-attachments/assets/1512afe2-c783-4e99-844c-13c97db55ace)
-##### To fix this, I needed it to be equal to the radius, so I multiplied the variable in the code.
+##### To fix this, I multiplied the variable in the code.
 ![image](https://github.com/user-attachments/assets/06b4ebb5-bbbb-4762-b1bf-99b37535eb23)

 ### I am very proud of my expanding circle!